-Statement of Condition: Many general ledger accounts, including cash, accounts receivable, accounts payable, and other assets and accrued liabilities were not reconciled in a timely manner during the year and at year-end.
-Many of these general ledger accounts were materially adjusted between our original fieldwork dates in September 2019 and when we returned to complete fieldwork in January of 2020.
+Statement of Condition: Many general ledger accounts, including cash and investments, accounts receivable, deferred revenues, and accrued liabilities were not reconciled in a timely manner during the year and at year-end.
+While we did see significant improvements from the prior year, many of these general ledger accounts had to be materially adjusted during the audit process.

-Cause: The City and School Department are transitioning to a new accounting software that has caused delays in the reconciliation processes.
-The School Department has also experienced significant turnover in key accounting positions.
+Cause: The City and School Department were affected by the COVID-19 pandemic while continuing to transition to new accounting software which has caused delays in the reconciliation processes.
+The School Department continues to experience significant turnover in key accounting positions.

-Effect: Many significant general ledger balances were not reconciled and substantiated until nearly six months after year-end, including cash, accounts receivable, accounts payable, and other assets and accrued liabilities.
+Effect: Many significant general ledger balances were not reconciled and substantiated until nearly six months after year-end, including cash and investment accounts, accounts receivable, deferred revenues, and accrued liabilities.
 As a result, material misstatements were not detected and corrected in a timely manner.
 The balances of these accounts may not have been properly reported in accordance with GAAP during the year and, as such, reports provided to those charged with governance and to outside entities may have been based on inaccurate information.

-Recommendation: It is our recommendation that all general ledger balances, most importantly cash, are reconciled within one month after month's end and that all year-end general ledger balances be reconciled and substantiated within two months of year-end.
+Recommendation: It is our recommendation that all general ledger balances, most importantly cash and investments, are reconciled within one month after month's end and that all year-end general ledger balances be reconciled and substantiated within two months of year-end.

-Management Response: The City implemented new accounting software that caused delays in the reconciliation processes due to difficulties extracting relevant information and significant increases in the amount of time required to perform reconciliation functions, despite additional staff hours and assistance from representatives of the software company.
+Management Response: The City implemented new accounting software that continues to cause delays in periodic reconciliations due to difficulties extracting relevant information and significant increases in the amount of time required to perform reconciliation functions, despite additional staff hours and assistance from representatives of the software company.
 As a result, the reconciliation of cash and general ledger accounts, typically performed in a timely manner in the past, were not complete until several months after the close of the fiscal year.
-The City continues to explore ways to enhance the efficiency and timeliness of the reconciliation process with new accounting software.
+Despite challenges resulting from the Covid-19 pandemic, these delays were significantly reduced in FY20, and the City continues to explore ways to enhance the efficiency and timeliness of the reconciliation process.